 CHAPTER 1 INTRODUCTION

-Faster network speeds and rapid innovations in Mobile technologies have changed the way we used our computers.
+Faster network speeds and rapid innovations in mobile technologies have changed the way we used our computers.
 Thanks to new operating system architectures such as Android and iOS, the number of applications on our smartphones have literally exploded.
 Figure 1.1 shows the number of apps available in the leading app stores until 2015.
-Smartphones are widely used for navigating numerous important life activities, from researching a health condition to accessing educational resources and unfortunately, most of the time smartphone users face an annoying situation where they have to recharge their handsets twice per day.
+Smartphones are widely used for navigating numerous important life activities, from monitoring a health condition to accessing educational resources.
+Unfortunately, most of the time smartphone users face an annoying situation where they have to recharge their handsets twice per day.